 Under California law, bicyclists have the same rights and responsibilities as any other vehicle driver.
 In addition, the law provides extra protection to bicyclists on the road.
 For example, under the California Vehicle Code §21760, drivers of motorized vehicles must give bicyclists at least three feet of space between the bicycle and vehicle, when passing.
 Municipal codes also provide regulations ensuring that bicyclists safely enjoy riding around town, for work or for fun.
 In recent years, several California cities have implemented bike-sharing programs and have re-designed their roads to accommodate and properly mark bike lanes and bike parking areas.

 Who Can be Liable for Bicycle Accidents?

 Most bicycle accidents are caused by reckless drivers, reckless bicyclists or motorcyclists, poor road conditions, or defective bicycles.
 It is therefore very likely that your bicycle accident was caused by somebody else’s negligence.
-You may have a personal injury claim against drivers for their negligence in maneuvering their vehicle around your bike, against motorcyclists for the same reasons, against cities counties or transportation agencies if your bicycle accident was caused by poor road conditions, such as potholes, loose asphalt or poor drainage.
-If the accident was caused by a defective part on your bike, then you may have a claim against the company who manufacture or sold the defective bike to you.
+You may have a personal injury claim against drivers for their negligence in maneuvering their vehicle around your bike, against motorcyclists for the same reasons, or against cities counties, or transportation agencies if your bicycle accident was caused by poor road conditions, such as potholes, loose asphalt or poor drainage.
+If the accident was caused by a defective part on your bike, then you may have a claim against the company that manufacture or sold the defective bike to you.